PostgREST/postgrest/configuration.rst

       log-level = "error"

       # All the "error" level events plus request errors (status 4xx) are logged
-      log-level = "warning"
+      log-level = "warn"

-      # All the "warning" level events plus all requests (every status code) are logged
+      # All the "warn" level events plus all requests (every status code) are logged
       log-level  "info"

 .. _openapi-mode: